factopolis/factopolis/content/claims/paris-agreement-binding/_index.md

 ---
-title: Paris climate agreement binding
+title: the Paris climate agreement binding
+negative: the Paris climate agreement is non-binding
-summary: The Paris climate agreement is nonbinding
+summary: The Paris climate agreement is non-binding
 ---